MicrosoftDocs/cpp-docs/docs/preprocessor/predefined-macros.md

 MSVC supports other predefined macros:

 - `__ARM_ARCH` Defined as an integer literal that represents the ARM architecture version.
 The value is 8 by default when compiling for ARM but no version is specified, 8 for `/arch:armv8.0`, 801 for `/arch:armv8.1`, 802 for `/arch:armv8.2`, and so on.
 To set the ARM architecture version, see [`/arch`](../build/reference/arch-arm.md).
-If it is undefined, for example while compiling x86 code, the value is `__ARM_ARCH`.
+If it's undefined, for example while compiling x86 code, the value is `__ARM_ARCH`.

 - `__ATOM__` Defined as 1 when the [`/favor:ATOM`](../build/reference/favor-optimize-for-architecture-specifics.md) compiler option is set and the compiler target is x86 or x64.
 Otherwise, undefined.